preshikabasnet/InDeKX-IDS/README.md

 ├── frameworks/             # Posters, papers, and diagrams explaining the architecture │   ├── InDeKX-Architecture.png
 │   ├── InDeKX-Paper.pdf
-│   ├── InDeKX-Poster.pdf
+│   ├── InDeKX-Poster.png
-│
-├── datasets/               # Simulated IoT traffic used in testing │   ├── device_data_packets_25_nodes_specific.csv
+│   ├── device_data_packets_25_nodes_specific.csv   --  datasets simulated IoT traffic used in testing
 │   ├── device_data_packets_50_nodes_specific.csv
 │   ├── device_data_packets_75_nodes_specific.csv
 │   ├── device_data_packets_100_nodes_specific.csv
 │   └── indekx_traffic_simulator.py
 │
-├── README.md               # You're reading it!
+├── README.md
 └── LICENSE
 ```

-## 📊 How the Datasets Were Created
+### 📊 What dataset were used for Experimentation
+ We utilized the VARIoT Dataset of Legitimate IoT Data to simulate various types of sensor data.
+The dataset is modified to contain the desired number of Edge Nodes, based on unique device identifiers.
+Additionally, we also inject variable percentages of randomly placed anomalous data patterns to perform experimentation on the desired InDeKX functionalities.

 The datasets were generated using a Python script [`normalized_iot_data_generator.py`](./datasets/normalized_iot_data_generator.py) that takes real-world weather station data and normalizes it to simulate behavior from IoT devices.